HairyPotato69/academic-public/content/Notes/OOP/Introduction to OOP.md

 ```c++
 #include <iostream>
 ```

 In Java,
 ```java
 import java.<package>.<class>
 ```

 *Is specifying the class necessary?*
-No, you can import the whole package but will you actually use every class in the package?
-Chances are, you will be wasting space since you won't be using all of the classes.

 ```java
 import java.package.*
 ```
+No, you can import the whole package but *will you actually use every class in the package?* It's likely that you won't use all of the classes.
 # Variables
 Unlike C++, Java is a safer language - there is no manual memory management involved.
 Instead, Java detects whether a variable is a primitive type or a reference type and handles the rest.